Spring Mountain District AVA: History

+Terroir

 The appellation sits on steep terraces of the Mayacamas Mountains that separate Napa Valley from Sonoma Valley and the Santa Rosa Plain.
 It lies in a northwestern portion of the Napa Valley above and behind the town of Saint Helena.
 The boundaries of the appellation extend from the top of the ridgeline on the western edge, tracing the Sonoma/Napa County border.
 From the ridgeline the boundaries extend down to the 400 ft contour line at the eastern base of the hillside.
 The southern boundary is Sulphur Creek and one of its tributaries, while the northern boundary is Ritchie Creek.